 Seminar in Peer Tutoring

 This seminar aims to help students become theoretically informed and well-practiced peer writing consultants.
 Students learn about writing, teaching, community service, cultural differences, and literacy practices.
-Activities and experiences include: reading and critiquing peer tutoring pedagogy; examining student papers and conferences together in class; writing extensively, from short explorations (e.g., daily reading logs) to lengthy exposition (e.g., seminar papers); workshopping each other's papers; conferencing with the instructor; observing OWL Tutorials; observing WRITING 301 students in the Peer Writing Center and Sweetland faculty during Writing Workshop; practicing peer tutoring onsite and online; and sharing (online and off) our experiences as writers and tutors.
+Activities and experiences include: reading and critiquing peer consulting pedagogy; examining student papers and conferences together in class; writing extensively, from short explorations (e.g., daily reading logs) to lengthy exposition (e.g., seminar papers); workshopping each other's papers; conferencing with the instructor; observing OWL Tutorials; observing peer writing consultants in the Peer Writing Center; practicing peer tutoring onsite and online; and sharing (online and off) our experiences as writers and consultants.

 Overarching Goal: Train tutors to collaborate with writers in Sweetland's Peer Writing Center.